redhat-openstack/ansible-nfv/roles/tweaks/ironic_cleanup/README.md

 Performs ironic cleanup steps on baremetal nodes.

-This playbook requires Ansible inventory of your deployment.
+This role requires Ansible inventory of your deployment.
-Generate an inventory using [tripleo-inventory playbook](../post_install/tripleo_inventory.md).
+Generate an inventory using [tripleo-inventory playbook](../../post_install/tripleo_inventory/README.md).

 ## Playbook Variables